lgbt-foundation/whitepaper/whitepaper.md

 #### Inequality And The Status Of The Global LGBT Community

 Unfortunately, marginalized subgroups within the LGBT community are still struggling with a unilateral lack of acceptance, directly translating to poor economic status and social inequality, which exclude them from resources and help.
-Transgender members of the community face the highest amounts of discrimination, with black transgender and gender non-conforming people facing the most severe degree of discrimination and bigotry of all in the U.S. and arguably elsewhere.

 > **The growing acceptance of the LGBT community has not yet reached the most marginalized within the community**